mlpack/mlpack/doc/user/methods/yolov3.md

  * `model.Predict(image, opts, output, drawBoxes=false ignoreThresh=0.7)`
    - Predict objects in the given `image` (with metadata [`opts`](../load_save.md#imageoptions)).
-   - Image pixel values are expected to be between 0-255.
-A [letterbox](../core/images.md#letterbox-transform) transform will be applied to the image.
+   - Predict will apply a [letterbox](../core/images.md#letterbox-transform) transform to `image`.
+Image pixel values are expected to be between 0-255.
-   - If `drawBoxes` is true, output will be a copy of image with the bounding boxes from the model drawn onto it.
+   - If `drawBoxes` is true, `output` will be a copy of image with the bounding boxes from the model drawn onto it.
    - Bounding boxes will be drawn if their confidence is greater than `ignoreThresh`.
    - If `drawBoxes` is false, the output will be the raw outputs of the model.
 The bounding box coordinates will be in the original image's space.